zer2/fantasy-basketball-optimizer/about/rotisserie.md

 ## Results and observations

+Interestingly, the derived equation implies that drafters are better off with more volatile results.
+Explaining that with eome brief math:
-In general, $\mu_M$ is larger than $\mu_D$, so the center of the distribution is to the right of $0$ and the value of the CDF is below $50\%$.
-This implies that increasing the total variance through $\sigma_D^2$ increases the CDF and therefore the objective function.
+-In general, $\mu_M$ is larger than $\mu_D$.
+Therefore, center of the distribution is to the right of $0$ and the value of the CDF is below $50\%$.
+-This implies that increasing the total variance through $\sigma_D^2$ increases the CDF and therefore the objective function

 While uncertainty is undesirable in most cases, in this context, it turns out to be a good thing!
 Intuitively, the reason that this happens is that scoring above every other drafter takes luck, and luck comes more easily with higher volatility.

 The natural follow-up question is how volatility for the drafter's score can be increased.
 Mathematically the answer is that it can be increased by improving the likelihood of winning low-probability points at the expense of high-probability points.
 Common sense bears this out; it stands to reason that the sum of two $0/1$ coin flips is more volatile than the sum of one guaranteed $0$ and one guaranteed $1$.